Frodo-Web/frodo-tips/linux-admin/manticore.md

         when you have to make your data schema portable (e.g. for easier deployment of it on a new server)

+#### Data tokenization
+Manticore doesn't store text as is for performing full-text searching on it.
+Instead, it extracts words and creates several structures that allow fast full-text searching.
+From the found words, a dictionary is built, which allows a quick look to discover if the word is present or not in the index.
+In addition, other structures record the documents and fields in which the word was found (as well as the position of it inside a field).
+All these are used when a full-text match is performed.

+The process of demarcating and classifying words is called tokenization.
+The tokenization is applied at both indexing and searching, and it operates at the character and word level.

+On the character level, the engine allows only certain characters to pass.
+This is defined by the charset_table.
+Anything else is replaced with a whitespace (which is considered the default word separator).
+The charset_table also allows mappings, such as lowercasing or simply replacing one character with another.
+Besides that, characters can be ignored, blended, defined as a phrase boundary.

+At the word level, the base setting is the min_word_len which defines the minimum word length in characters to be accepted in the index.
+A common request is to match singular with plural forms of words.
+For this, morphology processors can be used.

+Going further, we might want a word to be matched as another one because they are synonyms.
+For this, the word forms feature can be used, which allows one or more words to be mapped to another one.

+Very common words can have some unwanted effects on searching, mostly because of their frequency they require lots of computing to process their doc/hit lists.
+They can be blacklisted with the stop words functionality.
+This helps not only in speeding up queries but also in decreasing the index size.
 ### Overview

 By default Manticore is waiting for your connections on: